 Centuries of battling foreign occupiers have left Cretans with a fiercely independent streak, residual mistrust of authority and little respect for the state.
-Personal freedom, regional pride, and democratic rights are sacrosanct and there is a strong aversion to the Big Brother approach of highly regulated Western nations.
+Personal freedom, regional pride and democratic rights are sacrosanct and there is a strong aversion to the Big Brother approach of highly regulated Western nations.
 National laws are routinely ignored.
 Guns, for example, are strictly regulated in Greece, yet the evidence suggests that Cretans are stashing an astounding arsenal.
-Several smoking bans (the last one was introduced in 2010) have been widely flaunted.
+Several smoking bans (the last one was introduced in 2010) have also been widely flaunted.
 When it comes to road rules, many visitors are surprised to learn that they even exist.
 Despite hefty fines, wearing a seatbelt is treated as an optional inconvenience; creative and inconsiderate parking is the norm; dangerous overtaking is rife; and you may well see people riding motorbikes helmet-less as they chat on their mobile phones.

-Unlike many Western cultures where people avoid eye contact with strangers, Cretans are unashamed about staring and blatantly observing and commenting on the comings and goings of people around them.
-Few subjects are off limits, from your private life and why you don’t have children to how much money you earn or how much you paid for your house or shoes.
+Unlike many Western cultures where people avoid eye contact with strangers, Cretans are unashamed about staring and blatantly commenting on the comings and goings of people around them.
+Few subjects are off limits, from your private life and why you don’t have children to how much money you earn and how much you paid for your house or shoes.
 And they are likely to tell you of their woes and ailments rather than engage in polite small talk.